Dear Ms. Vicki,

 Truth is, a divorce decree will state everything.
 Don't go by his word and never do a verbal agreement or "pinky promise."

-You need some legal advice and legal representation with a lawyer who knows military divorce.
+You need legal advice and legal representation with a lawyer who knows military divorce.
 Don't drink the Kool-Aid and think that a judge will take care of you.
 That won't happen.
 No one will think you are entitled to anything.